Skip to main content

 (3) Administer pay equitably and in compliance with all applicable federal and state laws and regulations

-(C) The office of human resources shall be assigned the responsibility of developing, implementing, and maintaining the compensation philosophy policy.
+(C) Human resources is assigned the responsibility of developing, implementing, and maintaining the compensation philosophy policy.

 Supplemental Information